marcusexplores/konnichiwa-okinawa/.github/documentation/initialisation.md

     unoptimized: true, // Required because Next.js image optimization features won't work on pure static hosts },
   env: {
-    NEXT_PUBLIC_BASE_PATH: basePath, // Export so that application can use i to access assets in /public },
+    NEXT_PUBLIC_BASE_PATH: basePath, // Export so that application can use it to access assets in /public },
 };
 ```